What do I do if my coding time is high?

 Is it a team?

-Identify delays in a team's coding from the People tab, select the Teams tab, and filter by cycle time.
+Identify delays in a team's coding from the Teams tab, make sure to set your view to see All Teams, and filter by cycle time.

 Is it a branch?

 Within LinearB, click in the arrow icon next to your Cycle Time metric, or go to Activity and sort your branch activity by Cycle Time.
 Hover over the Cycle Time of any branch to see that branches specific cycle time.

 Is it a repo?

 Sort through your highest cycle-time branches from the Activity tab.
 Is there a common branch?

 Tasks are not being divided into workable pieces